 - Add a few LED flickering candles to thicken the “flame” effect without worry.

-Optional: Tuck in a couple of lanterns to frame the scene.
+Optional but lovely: tuck in a couple of lanterns to frame the scene.
 It looks intentional and makes the whole setup feel architectural.

 7. Candle Lantern Stair Moments